Redwoods of the Otway Ranges: Tall trees

 Modern Lidar imagery of the forests is being used to find remaining stands of tall trees.
 The tallest regrowth mountain ash in Victoria is currently named Artemis which can be found near Beenak at 302 ft while the Ada Tree at 72 m is thought to be between 350 and 450 years old, but with a senescent crown and is a popular tourist destination in State forest east of Powelltown.
 Australia's tallest measured living specimen of mountain ash, named Centurion, stands at 99.6 m in Tasmania.

 Whether a mountain ash over 400 ft high ever existed in Victoria, or in the Otways, is now impossible to substantiate, but the early accounts from the 1860s are still quoted in contemporary texts such as the Guinness Book of Records and Carder, as well as being widely restated on the internet.

-Around the turn of the 20th century, Nicholas John Caire named and photographed many of Victoria's remaining giant trees.
+Around the turn of the 20th century, Nicholas Caire named and photographed many of Victoria's remaining giant trees.
 In the forest behind Apollo Bay, along the West Barham River, stands a small patch of about 80 mountain ash trees that are thought to be about 400 years old and have survived bushfires, storms, and landslides.

 Currently, the world's tallest living tree is also a Coast Redwood, Sequoia sempervirens, named the Hyperion, that was discovered in California in 2006 in a remote section of the Redwood National Park.
 The measurement of that tree was undertaken by Professor Stephen Sillett, renowned tall tree and canopy researcher at Humboldt State University, who confirmed its status as the tallest living Redwood at a height of 115.55 metres.

 While still only young, the redwoods in the Aire Valley, if given time, protection from bushfires, freedom from disease and pests, and escape from fierce storms, may surpass the heights of Australia's mountain ash and could even top the heights of those in their native environment of coastal California.